 Position of the Chinchilla cage

 - draft free

 - optimum ambient temperature 15 to 18 ° C, not permanently above 25 ° C

-Chinchillas come from cool, dry high mountains.
-The animal can not tolerate heat and humidity.
+Chinchillas come from cool, dry, high mountains.
+The animal cannot handle heat and moisture well.

 Size of the Chinchilla cage

 - at least a volume of 3 m3, at least 50 cm wide and 150 cm high for two animals